 Think again.

-Unfortunately, cleaners who specialize in bespoke, made-to-measure, designer, high fashion and specialty suede, leather and fur garments are often confronted by clients who believe that every suede, leather or fur garment that’s not restored to “showroom new” condition represents an opportunity to be fully compensated for the original cost of that suede, leather or fur garment.
+Unfortunately, cleaners who specialize in bespoke, made-to-measure, designer, high fashion and specialty suede and leather garments are often confronted by clients who believe that every suede and leather garment --irrespective of age and condition -- that cannot be fully restored to “showroom new” condition represents an opportunity to be fully compensated for the original cost of that suede and leather garment.

 This, despite the fact that the garment might have been purchased many years ago.
 Despite the fact that they might have abused the garment over that period of time.
-And despite the fact that they were fully informed that perfection in the cleaning of a leather, suede or fur garment is, more often than not, an unattainable goal.
+And despite the fact that they were fully informed that perfection is, more often than not, an unattainable goal.

-Given the unpredictable nature of skins and the unpredictability of the results that can be reasonably achieved, we require your written authorization to utilize conventional suede, leather and fur cleaning methods and/or any additional methods which may be necessary in order to restore and/or enhance the condition of your garment.
+Given the unpredictable nature of skins and the unpredictability of the results that can be reasonably achieved, we require your written authorization to utilize all appropriate suede and leather hand cleaning methods that, in our judgment, might be necessary to restore and/or enhance the condition of your garment.

-Please note that we will not commence any work on any suede, leather or fur garment without a signed consent form on file.
+Please note that we will not commence any work on any suede and leather garment without a signed Release Form on file.

 We thank you, in advance, for your understanding.